microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaAdministrativeUnit.md

 This example returns the details of the specified administrative unit.

-- `-ObjectId` parameter specifies the administrative unit Id.
+- `-ObjectId` parameter specifies the ID of an administrative unit.

 ### Example 4: Get administrative units filter by display name